Cosmetology Continuing Education Schools in Utah

 While many states require cosmetologists to complete continuing education, the Utah Division of Occupational and Professional Licensing does not have any continuing education requirements.
 However, ongoing education can still be very helpful in your new career.

 Since Utah has a very positive job outlook for cosmetologists, continuing education may be an important part of your career.
-O*Net anticipates a 28% increase in demand for Utah cosmetologists, leading to almost 300 new jobs per year!
-This job growth rate is more than two times higher than the national average (O*Net, 2010).
-The average salary and salary range in Utah are also higher than the national average.
-Most cosmetologists in Utah earn between $17,000 and $45,200 per year, according to O*Net.
-The average salary in this state is $25,300 annually (O*Net, 2013).
+There is an anticipated 34% increase in demand for Utah cosmetologists!
+This job growth rate is more than two times higher than the national average.
+The average salary in this state is $26,060 annually.
 A sizable part of your income may come from tips, which may cause your salary to differ from day to day.

 Furthering your education with the many opportunities in Utah can substantially change the course of your career.
 Many stylists find that regularly attending ongoing education courses can help them explore different parts of cosmetology and offer a greater set of services to current clients.
 In some cases, continuing education is necessary just to keep up with how rapidly the field of cosmetology changes!
 Though the state of Utah doesn't require continuing education, individual employers may.
 Your career prospects may broaden as you become educated in more areas.
 Midland Daily News reports on Stephanie Prout, a cosmetologist who used her 20 years of cosmetology experience to open a salon and academy.
 Attending courses in business can help you step up to the level of salon manager.
 You may even be able to open your own salon or beauty school, since there are continuing education classes that focus on Utah requirements for these facilities.
 You can essentially shape your career any way you want with continuing education opportunities.
 If you want to explore a new area of cosmetology, take classes that allow you to expand your skills.
 If you simply want to improve the abilities you already have, you can take advanced courses in cosmetology.
 To make the best decision, contact several beauty schools in your area to inquire about their continuing education courses and programs.
 Good luck on your journey to new heights!